nambili-samuel/about-me/README.md

 - Collaborating with other civilian healthcare providers to ensure comprehensive patient care in NDF.
 - Coordinating a preventative HIV/AIDS program under [PEPFAR](https://na.usembassy.gov/our-relationship/pepfar/)’s pandemic control.

-In addition to these duties, Nambili is responsible for maintaining medical equipment and supplies, ensuring they are ready for use in various operational scenarios.
-He also plays a critical role in training and educating fellow service members on basic first aid and health maintenance, enhancing the overall medical readiness of the force.
-His expertise in pharmacology allows him to manage and dispense medications effectively, contributing to the well-being and recovery of personnel under his care.
+In addition to these duties, Nambili is responsible for general medical treatments and the well-being of members, ensuring they are fit and battle-ready for any operational scenarios.
+He also plays a critical role in training at Oshivelo Military Base and educating fellow service members on basic first aid and hygiene, enhancing the overall medical readiness of the force.
+His expertise in pharmacology and [environmental health](https://www.ehinz.ac.nz/indicators/overview/what-is-environmental-health/) allows him to manage and dispense medications effectively, contributing to the well-being and sanitation of personnel under his jurisdiction.
 ## Education

 - Medical Specialisation and Combat Medic training, Oshona Military School, [2002]